dobin/yookiterm-challenges/challenge00/challenge00.md

-# Introduction to memory layout basic
+# Introduction to memory layout - basic

+## Introduction

-In this challenge, we will look at some basic Linux tools which display information about the used memory regions in a program or a process.
+In this challenge, we will look at some basic Linux tools which display information about the used memory regions in a program (static analysis) or a process (dynamic analysis).

+Tools used:
+* file
+* readelf
+* objdump
+* gdb

+## Goal

+- Learn about memory layout and ELF
+- Get a feeling of useful Linux tools

 ## Source